Qonfused/OCE-Build/docs/schema.md

 All UEFI audio will use this gain setting when the system amplifier gain read from the `SystemAudioVolumeDB` NVRAM variable is higher than this.
 This is to avoid over-loud UEFI audio when the system volume is set very high, or the `SystemAudioVolumeDB` NVRAM value has been misconfigured.

-*Note 1*: Decibels (dB) specify gain (postive values; increase in volume) or attenuation (negative values; decrease in volume) compared to some reference level.
+*Note 1*: Decibels (dB) specify gain (positive values; increase in volume) or attenuation (negative values; decrease in volume) compared to some reference level.
 When you hear the sound level of a jet plane expressed as 120 decibels, say, the reference level is the sound level just audible to an average human.
 However generally in acoustic science and computer audio any reference level can be specified.
 Intel HDA and macOS natively use decibels to specify volume level.
 On most Intel HDA hardware the reference level of 0 dB is the *loudest* volume of the hardware, and all lower volumes are therefore negative numbers.
 The quietest volume on typical sound hardware is around -55 dB to -60 dB.

 *Note 2*: Matching how macOS handles decibel values, this value is converted to a signed byte; therefore values outside $-128$ dB to $+127$ dB (which are well beyond physically plausible volume levels) are not allowed.